OpenCLTBrigade/thelunchproject/README.md

 The frontend is written with [Preact], a lightweight flavor of [React].
 The UI is styled with [Bloomer] which is based on [Bulma].
 Communication with the API is handled through [axios].
 We're using [cxs] for custom styles (in place of LESS / SCSS).

 Back end tests are run using [tbd].

+## How to Contribute?

+Check the [CONTRIBUTING](/CONTRIBUTING.md) file for more information about this project and how to help.

 [Code for Charlotte]: http://www.codeforcharlotte.org/
 [Node]: https://nodejs.org/en/docs/